IsolatedTestAgent/pybay2025/README.md

 ### Installing Python 3.14

-First, ensure you have both Python 3.14 variants installed on your system:
+Ensure you have both Python 3.14 variants installed on your system:
 - **python3.14t** - Free-threading build (GIL disabled)
 - **python3.14** - Standard build (GIL enabled)

 You can download these from:
 - [python.org downloads](https://www.python.org/downloads/)
-- Build from source with the appropriate configure flags
+- Or build from source with the appropriate configure flags

+Follow the instructions here to install 3.14 free-threaded build: https://docs.python.org/3/howto/free-threading-python.html#installation

 ### Creating Virtual Environments